GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 ..
 NOTE::

   The following installation process for Windows is done using the classical Windows command prompt.
 Visual Studio is the compiler by default.
-CLANG can be selected by modifying the CMakeLists.txt.
+CLANG can be selected by modifying the CMakeLists.txt file.

 ..
 IMPORTANT::